apache/shenyu-website/content/en/projects/shenyu/waf-plugin/index.md

 ## Plugin Setting

 Please refer to the `deployment` document, choose a way to start `shenyu-admin`.
-For example, through [local deployment](../deployment-local) to start the `ShenYu` management system.
+For example, through [local deployment](../deployment-local) to start the `Apache ShenYu` management system.

 * In `shenyu-admin` BasicConfig --> plugin -> `waf` set to enable.If you don't want to use this function, please disable this plugin in the `shenyu-admin`.